 In accordance with the foundations of the legal system of the European Union, the general principles on the organisation and functioning of the electricity sector established in these Directives shall be incorporated into the national regulation of the different member countries.

-Following the publication of the new Electricity Sector Law 24/2013 on the electricity sector, on 27 December 2013, Royal Decree 1047/2013 was approved by the Cabinet of Ministers, establishing a method for calculating remuneration for the electricity transmission activity in Spain, based on a clear, stable and transparent methodology, which strengthens and clarifies the principles and criteria for establishing the remuneration of regulated activities in line with other comparable European companies.
+The remuneration of the electricity transmission activity is set administratively, pursuant to the general principles established in Law 24/2013 itself, which have been developed by Royal Decree 1047/2013, which establishes a new model for the calculation of the remuneration of the electricity transmission activity in Spain, based on a clear, stable and transparent methodology, which reinforces and clarifies the principles and criteria for establishing the remuneration of regulated activities in line with other comparable European companies.

-For 2013, 2014 and 2015, in the absence of regulatory development of Royal Decree 1047/2013, a provisional remuneration model was applied for the transmission activity; said model is defined in Royal Decree Law 9/2013.
-From 2016, the new methodology established by Royal Decree 1047/2013 will start to be applied once the different legal regulations that develop it have been published, including Order IET/2659/2015 of 11 December, which fixes the reference unit values of investment and operation and maintenance of transmission facilities.
+The new methodology established in Royal Decree 1047/2013 began to be applied effectively starting in 2016 once the different regulatory provisions that develop it had been published, including Order IET/2659/2015, of 11 December, that fixes the reference unit values of investment and operation and maintenance of transmission facilities.

 Regulations of a technical and instrumental nature

 In addition to the general regulations that encompass the activity of Red Eléctrica in the sector, there is a broad regulation of technical and instrumental nature that, as its name suggests, aims to regulate the necessary measures for an adequate technical management of the peninsular and no peninsular electricity systems.
 Most of this legislation addresses the Operating Procedures, although its scope also covers the following elements of the technical regulation of the electricity sector: